-Citizens Water utilizes a stringent monitoring program, testing source water and finished drinking water as well as using online monitors that measure the clarity of the water.
+Citizens utilizes a stringent monitoring program, testing source water and finished drinking water, as well as using online monitors to measure the clarity of the water.
 This monitoring program helps determine the likeliness of the microbe's presence in the drinking water.
 At the surface water treatment plants, physical removal by coagulation, flocculation, sedimentation and filtration is used to eliminate the pathogen from drinking water.

 Atrazine and Arsenic

-Citizens Water customers frequently ask if harmful levels of atrazine and arsenic are present in their drinking water.
-Our testing ensures that concentrations of these parameters remain well below established EPA standards.
+Citizens water service customers frequently ask if harmful levels of atrazine and arsenic are present in their drinking water.
+Our testing ensures concentrations of these parameters remain well below established EPA standards.
 Occasionally during the spring, when test results indicate the need, powdered activated carbon (PAC) is added to the surface water treatment process to reduce atrazine concentrations.

 First, the calcium, magnesium and iron salts react with soaps to form insoluble soaps that have no cleaning power.
 They can also stick to fabrics to give a dingy appearance and make a ring in the bathtub.
 Excess soap has to be added to react with all of the calcium, magnesium and iron salts.

-The second reason water hardness is objectionable is because hard water is responsible for the formation of boiler scale.
+Second, hard water is responsible for the formation of boiler scale.
 At high temperatures the calcium, magnesium and iron form solid mineral matter coating the boiler or heater.
-Scale is a poor conductor of heat, and energy is wasted to heat the water.
+Scale is a poor conductor of heat and energy is wasted to heat the water.